-FISH AND WILDLIFE AREAS GOAL 1: Preservation of important vistas, views of the ocean, and other significant visual features should be encouraged.

-- Policy 1: In order to provide the greatest view potential for properties along the ocean, the building height shall be limited to 18' on beach front lots and 26' for adjacent properties.
-This policy applies to the beach/ocean in all directions. - Policy 2: Excessive sign sizes and numbers of signs shall be discouraged by local regulations.
-No new billboards or other offpremise signs shall be allowed, except in commercial or industrial zoned land with strict controls.
-This policy applies to views along U.S. Highway 101 from the ocean dunes to the west to the Coastal Foothills to the east. - Policy 3: No intensive development on the foothills or on top of dune ridges should be permitted.
+- FISH AND WILDLIFE AREAS GOAL 1: Preservation of important vistas, views of the ocean, and other significant visual features should be encouraged. - Policy 1: In order to provide the greatest view potential for properties along the ocean, the building height shall be limited to 18' on beach front lots and 26' for adjacent properties.
+This policy applies to the beach/ocean in all directions. - Policy 2: If property above Thompson Falls is developed, some areas shall be set aside as open space.
+This policy applies to properties along Lewis and Clark Road, above Thompson Road in Gearhart-Seaside area, the ocean and Tillamook Head.
+NOTE: Some of the property now appears to be within the City of Seaside.
+The remainder is private property that would be subject to existing code requirements requiring open space. - Policy 3: Excessive sign sizes and numbers of signs shall be discouraged by local regulations.
+No new billboards or other off-premise signs shall be allowed, except in commercial or industrial zoned land with strict controls.
+This policy applies to views along U.S. Highway 101 from the ocean dunes to the west to the Coastal Foothills to the east. - Policy 4: No intensive development on the foothills or on top of dune ridges should be permitted.
 This policy applies to the Coastal Foothills and dune ridges in all directions.